 If you are injured whilst skiing or snowboarding, you could face a bill for thousands of pounds if you’re not properly insured.
 A helicopter ambulance and medical repatriation could cost you many times the price of your holiday.
-You should always get comprehensive travel insurance, and check exactly what is covered in the small print.
+You should always get comprehensive travel insurance and check exactly what is covered in the small print.
 For example, you may need extra cover if you want to ski off-piste.

-An example of Les Contamines:
+An example of costs in the mountain:

 First aid and mountain rescue services are costly both on and off piste.
-We recommend you carry insurance.

 Alcohol and altitude don't mix!